yrro/pam_subuid/README.md

 `SUB_GID_MIN`, `SUB_GID_MAX` and `SUB_GID_COUNT` determine how subgid entires
 are allocated.

-If a user has any existing allocations then the module does nothing.
+If a user has an existing subuid or subgid allocation then they won't receive a new one, even if the existing one is too small per `SUB_UID_COUNT` and `SUB_GID_COUNT`.

 There is no locking, so two users logging in at the same time may receive the same subuid/subgid allocation.

-The module depends on the `usermod(8)` command to modify the subuid/subgid files.
+The module depends on the `usermod(8)` command to actaully modify the subuid/subgid files.